All requests to the Float API must be authenticated so that we can provide access to your data.

 Authorization: Bearer FLOAT_ACCESS_TOKEN

-FLOAT_ACCESS_TOKEN is the API token you obtained from your Float Account & Billing page.
+FLOAT_ACCESS_TOKEN is the API token you obtained from your Float Account Settings page.

-The API token you receive on our site is a Bearer token, which will grant access to Float API resources on behalf of a specific user – in this case, the account owner.
-This token should be considered as sensitive as passwords and must not be shared or distributed to untrusted parties.
+The token request on our web site is pre-authenticated by being logged into the Float site and accessing the admin screen.
+The access token returned will grant access to Float API resources on behalf of a specific user – in this case, the account owner – suitable for machine-to-machine communication.
+The API token should be treated as sensitive as a password and must not be shared or distributed to untrusted parties.
+The token will remain valid as long as the account is in good standing or until it is regenerated (on the Float Account Settings page).

-(If you are interested in using alternative OAuth 2.0 connection methods or have questions about connecting to specific applications, please contact us at firstname.lastname@example.org)
+If you have questions about connecting to specific applications, please contact us at email@example.com

-We like to know who you are so we can contact you if there’s any issues.
-Please include a ‘User-Agent’ header with the name of your application and a contact email.
+We need to know who you are and how we can contact you if there are any issues.
+You must include a ‘User-Agent’ header with the name of your application and a contact email.
 Here’s a sample:

 User-Agent: Glenn's People Import Integration (firstname.lastname@example.org)